 START-UP NY Program:

 The START-UP NY Program is for companies relocating or expanding to New York State from in or out-of-state or internationally, to a college or university campus that aligns with your business specialty, and be able to create new jobs for the local community.
-For information about partnerships with Binghamton University, please click here.
+For more information about START-UP NY please contact the program at Binghamton University or SUNY Broome Community College.

 COMPANY NEW TO NEW YORK STATE: In order to be eligible as new to New York State, the business must not be operating or located within the state at the time it submits its application to participate in the START-UP NY program.
 Also, the business must not be moving existing jobs into the tax-free New York area from another area in the state, as well as not have caused individuals to transfer from existing employment with a related person located in the state to similar employment with the business, unless upon approval from the commissioner.